gegelati/ale-wrapper/README.md

 ## How does this work ?
 The ale-wrapper is built to hide the ALE part, so the main file which handles the library call is really close to the ones written for other Gegelati applications, see [GEGELATI-APPS](https://github.com/gegelati/gegelati-apps) for examples.
 There is also an example called "learningExample" in this repository.

+Warning : the ALE simulation can take a while and with for ex. a configuration of 1000 roots, you'll do at least 1000 simulations.
+Be aware it could take a lot of time, like 1000s per generation.

 ## License
 This project is distributed under the CeCILL-C license (see LICENSE file).